QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

-Although BKE's EPS growth for this quarter relative to the same quarter a year earlier (-0.81%) is below the minimum 18% that this methodology likes to see, earnings have been accelerating over the past 4 quarters.
-This is a very positive sign, and therefore BKE passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for BKE (-11.90%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+BKE fails the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
 BKE's annual earnings growth rate over the past five years of 4.39% fails this test.

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
 BKE, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 2.86, 3.20, 3.44, 3.39, 3.38, fails this criterion, as earnings dipped.
 This is unacceptable to the methodology.

 LONG-TERM EPS GROWTH RATE RELATIVE TO GROWTH IN THE LATEST 2 QUARTERS: [FAIL]